-- Normalisation, which involves converting of data and datasets from their original format to a standardised, long-term preservation format, may also be an appropriate preservation measure for your agency’s data.
+- Normalisation, which involves converting of data and datasets from their original format to standardised, Born-digital file format standards, may also be an appropriate preservation measure for your agenc's data.
 If so, ensure that appropriate descriptive, technical, administrative and preservation metadata is maintained throughout the lifecycle of the record.

 Ideally, digital preservation should be considered before new systems are acquired and implemented.
 ISO 16175 can assist with evaluating the records management capability of proposed customised or commercial off-the-shelf business system software.